Yikang1020/Yikang1020/README.md

 ---

-- 🌱 I’m currently using EEG analysis and computational model to solve my research.
+- 🌱 I’m currently using neuroimaging(EEG and fMRI), machine learning and computational model to solve my research.

 ---